osirislab/CSAW-CTF-2021-Finals/pwn/chatterbox/README.md

 The server itself is the pwnable, so each team should have its own instance of the server.
 Crashing the server is expected so each instance should auto-restart immediately.

+**Solving the challenge requires spraying many connections to the daemon.
+So every team needs to be on its own instance.**

 If you solve the challenge, there is the possibility of doing some shenanigans like shutting down the VM, so we should hope that the solving teams will respect the sportsmanship.

 # Vulnerabilities